 Hepatitis is an inflammation of the liver.
-This inflammation is often caused by a virus.
-Hepatitis can be acute (brief).
-Or, it can be chronic (long-lasting).
+It’s often caused by a virus.
+Hepatitis can be brief (acute).
+Or, it can be long-lasting (chronic).
 The effects of hepatitis can be worse for someone who has another liver disease.
-You can take steps to protect your child and the rest of the family from viral hepatitis.
-The most common types of viral hepatitis, and the best way to protect your family from each, are described on this sheet.
+You can take steps to protect your family from viral hepatitis.

-There are several strains (types) of viral hepatitis.
+There are several types (strains) of viral hepatitis.
 The most common are:

-Hepatitis A virus (HAV): This virus spreads through contaminated food or water.
+Hepatitis A virus (HAV).
+This virus spreads through contaminated food or water.
 It can also spread from person to person.
-Hepatitis A is often passed in daycare, restaurants, and places with poor toilet or sewage facilities.
-After a mild, flulike illness, it usually doesn’t cause problems in children.
-In rare cases, though, it can cause a serious infection that leads to liver failure.
+Hepatitis A is often passed along in daycare, restaurants, and places with poor toilet or sewage facilities.
+It usually causes a mild illness in children with symptoms like the flu.
+In rare cases, it can cause a serious infection that leads to liver failure.

-Hepatitis B virus (HBV): This virus spreads through blood.
+Hepatitis B virus (HBV).
+This virus spreads through blood.
 A baby can get it when the mother passes on the virus during childbirth.
-The virus can also be passed through contact with infected blood, suchs as by touching an open cut or scrape.
+The virus can also be passed through contact with infected blood, such as by touching an open cut or scrape.
 HBV can also spread if you use an item that even has a tiny amount of an infected person's blood on it.
-This includes personal items (such as toothbrushes, nail clippers, razors, or pierced earrings), eating utensils, and tattoo or drug needles.
+This includes personal items such as toothbrushes, nail clippers, razors, or pierced earrings.
+It also includes eating utensils.
+And it can be spread through tattoo needles or drug needles.
 Unprotected sex is another way of passing the virus.
 Hepatitis B often goes away after a flulike illness.
-But it can develop into a chronic problem that never goes away, especially in younger children.
-Chronic hepatitis B can cause cirrhosis (liver scarring) over many years.
+But it can turn into a chronic problem that never goes away, especially in younger children.
+Chronic hepatitis B can cause liver scarring (cirrhosis) over many years.

-Hepatitis C virus (HCV): This virus also spreads through blood.
-It, too, can pass from mother to child during childbirth.
-Like hepatitis B, the virus can be passed by contact with infected bloor or having unprotected sex.
+Hepatitis C virus (HCV).
+This virus also spreads through blood.
+It can also pass from mother to child during childbirth.
+Like hepatitis B, the virus can be passed by contact with infected blood or having unprotected sex.
 In many cases, hepatitis C develops into a chronic illness and causes cirrhosis years or decades later.

-The best way to protect your family from hepatitis A and B is with vaccination.
-(There is no vaccine for hepatitis C at this time.)
+The best way to protect your family from hepatitis A and B is with vaccines.
+There is no vaccine for hepatitis C at this time.
 Vaccines help the body protect itself against infection.
-Here’s what you need to know about hepatitis vaccination:
+Any child with liver disease should be vaccinated against hepatitis A and B. And it’s a good idea for adults to get hepatitis A and B vaccines.
+Here’s what you need to know about hepatitis A and B vaccines:

 The hepatitis A vaccine is given to children starting at age 1.
-It’s especially recommended for people at high risk of being exposed to HAV.
-Hepatitis A vaccination is done with 2 shots, one about 6 months after the other.
+The vaccination is done with 2 shots.
+Each shot is given 6 months apart.

-The hepatitis B vaccination is often given soon after a child’s birth.
+The hepatitis B vaccine is often given soon after a child’s birth.
 It’s required before a child starts school.
-Hepatitis B vaccination requires 3 shots, a few months apart.
+Hepatitis B vaccination is done with 3 shots a few months apart.

 Viral hepatitis spreads through contact with infected stool or blood.
-The following tips will help you protect yourself and your family:
+These tips will help you protect your family:

-Clean household surfaces that could have contact with infected blood or stool with a bleach and water solution.
+Clean household surfaces.
+Use a bleach and water solution to clean surfaces that may have contact with infected blood or stool.
 Use 1/4 cup of bleach in 1 gallon of water.

-Be sure your child knows that sharing certain items with others can be risky.
+Be careful about sharing.
+Make sure your child knows that sharing certain items with others can be risky.
 These items include toothbrushes, nail clippers, razors, and pierced earrings.
 Also be sure your child knows that drug and tattoo needles can carry the hepatitis virus.